aimms/how-to/Articles/596/596-mysql-db-cloud.rst

 .. image:: images/dbtunnelapp_new.png
     :align: center

+|

-Where '*TunnelName*' is URI Context Path and '*Local Port*' can be any port between **1 to 65536**.
+Where :menuselection:`TunnelName` is :menuselection:`URI Context Path` and :menuselection:`Local Port` can be any port between **1 to 65536**.

-You can Start/Stop Tunnel using **Start** and **Stop** buttons.
-Once you have provided '*TunnelName*' and '*Local Port*', you do not need to click **Start** or **Stop** each time.
-You can check '*Automatically connect at startup*' parameter, then tunnel can be started automatically upon launching the application.
+You can Start/Stop Tunnel using :menuselection:`Start` and :menuselection:`Stop` buttons.
+Once you have provided :menuselection:`TunnelName` and :menuselection:`Local Port`, you do not need to click :menuselection:`Start` or :menuselection:`Stop` each time.
+You can check :menuselection:`Automatically connect at startup` parameter, then tunnel can be started automatically upon launching the application.

 When you close the application tunnel will be also closed.

-We have further enhanced DB Tunnel App such that it can report errors when it can not start the tunnel.
+We have further enhanced DB Tunnel app such that it can report errors when it can not start the tunnel.
 Example scenarios/error messages are:

 	* When the local port is already in use on the same machine by any other application. -- ``pro::tunnel::TunnelStart : while binding to tcp://localhost:3306``
 	* When AIMMS PRO User does not have access to the Tunnel. -- ``pro::tunnel::TunnelStart : Access denied``